jsreportonline/local-dev/README.md

 5. run `docker-compose up` (can take ~10 minutes based on the network)
 6. open [http://local.net](http://local.net) in browser and register tenant with subdomain `test`

+Note on windows you need to set tmp volume to c:\\temp and run $Env:COMPOSE_CONVERT_WINDOWS_PATHS=1 and set ip="192.168.0.19" and extensions:workerDockerManager:containerTempVolumeSourcePrefix=c:\temp in configuration.env

 ## Technical notes

 ### Composition